Visan1/Data-Analytics-Project/README.md

 * Casual riders tend to on average have ride lengths 19 minutes longer than members in 2021
 * Average ride lengths were higher on Saturdays and Sundays for members (15 min length approx.) and casual riders (36 min length approx.)

+### **Number of Riders Per Day**
+* Wednesday was the busiest day for members, reaching a total of 397,681 riders in 2021
+* Saturaday was the busiest day for casual riders, reaching a total of 468,318 riders in 2021

 ## Recommendations